jdsandifer/Reading-List/Readme.md

 - *Cracking the Coding Interview*

 ## Just for Fun
-This "Readme" is awesome it's not only something to read, but also contains a list of things to read.
+This "Readme" is awesome - it's not only something to read, but also contains a list of things to read.
 It's a readme of readme's!

-I enjoy stuff little coincidences like that.
-They makes life fun! :-)
+I enjoy little coincidences like that.
+They make life fun! :-)